OwenCaratzas/OwenCaratzas.github.io/index.md

 		Academy of Interactive Entertainment for two years, learning a couple of coding languages and experiencing working within development teams made with other students.
 		During my studies, I have developed a good understanding of C# and C++, with a preference of C# using the Unity engine.
-		Some examples of things I have worked on:
+		<br>Some examples of things I have worked on:
 		<ul>
 			<li>Custom AI pathfinding and behaviours</li>
 			<li>An RPG character creator tool for storing, creating and managing character stats for use in games via XML files</li>